AgResearch/tardis/README.rst

 just as one would enter a foreground command to run an application interactively.
-The details of the HPC environment (which load balancer / scheduler etc ) do not need to be known by the end-user, these are encapsulated by *tardis*.
+The details of the HPC environment (which load balancer / scheduler etc ) do not need to be known by the end-user, these are encapsulated by *tardis* (i.e. it acts as a simple meta-scheduler, though does not load-balance across different schedulers).

-| *tardis* is a pre-processor which reconditions (precompiles) a
+| To achieve this *tardis* acts as a command pre-processor.
+It "reconditions" a
 marked-up unix shell command to generate
-| a sequence of "conditioned" commands which it then launches on a
+| a sequence of "conditioned" commands (stripped of mark-up) which it then launches on a
 cluster.
-The mark-up is added by the user to indicate the input(s) and output(s) of the command. *tardis* splits input files into "conditioned" input chunks and will "uncondition" (join together) the output chunks to obtain the final outputs, with the sequence of conditioned commands referring to conditioned input and output filenames.
+The mark-up may be added by the user to indicate the input(s) and output(s) of the command. *tardis* splits input files into "conditioned" input chunks and will "uncondition" (join together) the output chunks to obtain the final outputs, with the sequence of conditioned commands referring to conditioned input and output filenames.
+(Without mark-up, tardis simply launches the command as entered, onto the cluster, with no conditioning of input or output)

-The goal of *tardis* is that the user should only need to know the API of the application they are running - i.e. what is the command needed to start a single process on their local machine to execute their
+The aspiration of *tardis* is that the user should only need to know the API of the application they are running - i.e. what is the command needed to start a single process on their local machine to execute their
 computation: the pre-processor then handles all of the administrivia of